YiyangLi4/sql-portfolio/README.md

 ## Summary

-This project reflects real-world data analysis practices in a travel business context.
-It demonstrates how data can be used to evaluate performance, identify revenue drivers, and support strategic decision-making.
+This project demonstrates my ability to apply data analysis to real-world business problems.
+By analyzing travel booking data, I identified key revenue drivers, evaluated channel performance, and generated insights to support data-driven decision-making.

+I am particularly interested in leveraging these analytical skills in a business or finance setting, where I can contribute to improving operational efficiency, optimizing resource allocation, and supporting strategic planning.